CALTA Rules vs. USTA/LCTA Rules

 Court Surface Notification: If a facility will use both clay and hard courts for a match, CALTA's Rule VI states: "Clubs that have courts with different surfaces shall let the visiting team know which positions will be playing on which surfaces before line-up exchange.
 If this information is not shared before line-up exchange, each captain has the option of changing her line-up."

-Timing between games: CALTA specifies a 90-second break after the first game of a set.
+Timing between games: CALTA allows a 90-second break after the first game of a set.

 Waiting period when rain interrupts a match: If rain interrupts a match, CALTA does not require that players wait an hour to determine court playability.